-Fifteen minutes of walking and we arrive in a square.
-There’s a statue in the centre and a few building’s around it, most of them old and slightly run down.
-The ground has the look of old cobblestone and the statue of the man is wearing a cowboy hat.
-I can’t see what the carved words say as someone had the bright idea to graffiti over it, but I’d guess it’s of a founder of the town.
+After fifteen minutes of walking, we arrive at a square.
+There's a statue in the centre and a few buildings around it, most of them old and slightly run down.
+The ground has the look of old cobblestone and there's a statue of a man wearing a cowboy hat.
+I can't see what the carved words say, as someone has had the bright idea to graffiti over them, but I'd guess it's of an important person from this town.

 "Cool," Luke says, looking around the place and pausing on the statue for a moment longer.

 I look around at the few stores and decide on the one called Mick's.
 "Let's go."

 We walk around the graffiti statue, with Luke playing his usual game of trying not to step on the cracks, and to the doors of Mick's, walking through them when they open automatically.

 It's a small store with, as far as I can see, lots in it.
 There's a fruit and vegetable aisle straight ahead of us, a refrigerated aisle next to it, a tins and boxed food aisle after and though I can't see the sign above it, a toy aisle at the end.
 Judging by the smell, there's a bakery somewhere and a candy counter at the cash register, where an elderly woman is working.

 I take a shopping cart and give it to Luke, knowing he likes pushing it.
 "Don't break anything," I warn, but I'm joking; he'd never break anything as he's always careful.